My Own Land: History

 Sibelius completed the cantata in late March 1918, around the time that the Whites retook Helsinki.
 (The civil war subsequently ended in May.)
 The piece premiered months later on 25 October 1918 in Helsinki, with the Finnish composer Armas Maasalo conducting the National Chorus—its dedicatee—and the Helsinki Philharmonic Orchestra.
 Sibelius was in attendance, a trip that had cost him about 5,000 marks.
 (As he recorded on 29 October in his daiary: "Begin to compose small pieces to refill the coffers.
 Can't understand myself.
 Got back my old appetite and let things go".)
 The critics gave the cantata mixed reviews: Evert Katila praised the piece as a "convincing expression for the beauty of Finland", while Leevi Madetoja (Sibelius's former pupil) thought that "the many-faceted orchestral texture could... have been given with greater clarity".

 A few modern-day commentators, however, have found much to like in My Own Land.
 For example, Guy Rickards has labeled the cantata a "minor masterpiece", although it "does not sound particularly Finnish in character".
 Calling My Own Land "dignified and euphonious" in its "magical evocation of wintry nights with Aurora borealis and the white nights of midsummer", Robert Layton has argued that the cantata "deserves to be heard more often outside of Finland".
 Vesa Sirén has described the cantata as "confident and free from the most defiant patriotism.
 It is as if Sibelius was already trying to lead the divided nation towards a more moderate future".
 Finally, describing the late cantatas as a whole, Pierre-Yves Lascar argues that they "demonstrate more talent than genuine inspiration... rarely if ever [do they] equal the genius of the symphonies or the symphonic poems"; nevertheless, they "charm the listener" and are "beautiful works".

 Discography

-The sortable table below lists all commercially available recordings of My Own Land:
+The Finnish conductor Paavo Berglund and the Helsinki Philharmonic Orchestra made the world premiere studio recording of My Own Land in June 1985 for EMI Classics; they were joined by the YL Male Voice Choir (then the Helsinki University Chorus) The table below lists this and other commercially available recordings: